TSG Playground

 Step 2: Discover Other Participants

-- In the left menu, click Registry → Addresses
+- In the left menu, click Federated Catalog → Addresses

-- Entries for Bob and Charlie appear, along with any other deployed participants
+- Bob and Charlie appear, along with any other participants currently connected to the playground

-- Click on Bob to view his entry
+- Click on Bob to open his entry

-- Click Request Catalog to fetch Bob's available datasets
+- Click Request Catalog to fetch his available datasets

-The catalog shows all datasets Bob is willing to share, along with their access policies.
+The catalog shows all datasets Bob is willing to share, together with the access policies that govern them.

-- Click the info icon on the dataset entry to see details
+- Click the info icon on the dataset to view its details

 - Conforms to: HTTPBin OpenAPI specification